Coins of British America

-The coins of British America were issued in 1688 and in between 1722 and 1724.
+The coins of British America were issued between the 17th and 18th century, with the first coins being minted as far back as 1652.

+1652 coinage

+The silver threepence was made in Boston just a few weeks after the colonial mint opened in 1652.
+One side of the coin bears a simple “NE” stamp to signify New England.
+The other side denotes its value in Roman numerals.

 1688 coinage

 This coin depicts King James II of England on a horse on the obverse, and crowned shields on the reverse.

 William Wood's coinage

 This issue is also known as the Rosa Americana (Latin for American Rose) coinage.
-These coins depict a laureated portrait of King George I of Great Britain facing right on the obverse.
+These coins depict a laureated portrait of George I of Great Britain facing right on the obverse.
 The Halfpenny and 1 Penny depict a rose right in the centre of the reverse, whereas the Twopence depicts a crowned rose on the reverse.

 The 1 Penny also exists with a crowned rose depicted on the reverse dated 1723.